-The financial statements of the Silks Darwin Racing have been prepared on the basis that the entity is a going concern and will continue to operate.
-The entity relies on funding provided through Thoroughbred Racing NT Incorporated (TRNT) and the financial statements are prepared on a going concern basis on the understanding that such funding will continue.
+As disclosed in the financial statement, Silks Darwin Racing deficit for the year is \$1,192,594 (2022: deficit \$625,684) with net current liabilities of \$852,986 (2022: \$1,212,549).
+Not withstanding these events and conditions, the financial statements of Silks Darwin Racing have been prepared on the basis that the entity is a going concern and will continue to operate.
+The entity relies on funding provided through Darwin Turf Club (DTC) and Alice Springs Turf Club (ASTC) and the financial statements are prepared on a going concern basis on the understanding that such funding will continue.